Can I Split My €500,000 Across Multiple Portugal Golden Visa Funds?

 Key Takeaways

-- Most investors split across two or three funds, balancing risk, return, and sector exposure.
+- Investors who split commonly use two or three funds, balancing risk, return, and sector exposure without creating too much administrative complexity.

-- The combined total must meet or exceed €500,000, and the investment must be maintained for a minimum of five years.
+- The combined total must meet or exceed €500,000, and the investment must be maintained for the relevant residence and permanent-residence planning period; citizenship timing may now run longer.

 - All fund subscriptions must be completed and documented before the Golden Visa application is submitted.